P3T3R2002/blog_aggreGATOR/README.md

 You will need Postgres and Go installed.

-To install copy ```go install github.com/P3T3R2002/blog_aggreGATOR@latest``` to the command line.
+To install, copy ```go install github.com/P3T3R2002/blog_aggreGATOR@latest``` to the command line.

-At first use it will create a .gatorconfig.json at the home directory if it does not already exists, with the dbURL inside.
+At first use it will create a .gatorconfig.json at the home directory, if it does not already exists, with the dbURL inside.

 Command list:
 * reset:        Resets the database.